maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 Chaos Engineering is the practice of running experiments to uncover systemic weakness.

 Start by creating a hypothesis about the system behaviour during real-world events and aim to either prove the theory or learn something new.

-- Start with one-off experiments or game days, when the experiment is well defined it can be automated and run continuously
-- Choose experiments based on real-world events and incidents
-- Once confident, run the experiment in production
-- Have a rollback plan in place and revert once you have learned something
+Have a rollback plan in place and revert once you have learned something.

+Choose experiments based on real-world events and incidents.
+The experiment might be more valuable if it is run in production, as that is the system we are trying to understand.

 This can reduce the on-call burden not only by giving higher confidence in the system but can serve as on-call training.
 Engineers get a sense of the chaos already in the system, become familiar with the observability tools, and are engaged and focused on resilience.